The Army Game (film)

 The Army Game (Tire-au-flanc 62) is a 1961 French black-and-white comedy about induction and basic training of army conscripts, co-directed by François Truffaut and Claude de Givray.

 It recorded admissions of 1,290,967 in France.

 Plot

 The upper-class Jean, amiable but not very bright, is called up to do his military service.
 Adrift in this strange world, he finds a helpful fellow-recruit in his family's worldly-wise chauffeur Joseph.
 But nothing can save him from his mental and physical ineptitude, which infuriates his instructors, amuses his fellow-soldiers and humiliates him.
 The bright light in his existence is Catherine, the colonel's charming daughter, after whom he yearns.
-Things look up for him when the barracks puts on the play Tire-au-flanc, in which Joseph has the part of the incompetent young aristocrat while he plays the wily servant.
-His success in the role impresses everybody and Catherine is happy to go out with the new hero.
+Things look up for him when the barracks puts on the play Tire-au-flanc, in which Joseph has the part of the incompetent young aristocrat, while Jean himself plays the wily servant.
+His success in the role impresses everybody, and Catherine is happy to go out with the new hero.